 - No cold feed in the loft, meaning no risk of pipes freezing during winter

-Whilst most homes either have a combi boiler, or upgrade to one, that doesn’t mean there isn’t a place for other types of boilers, including system boilers.
+Whilst most homes either have a combi boiler, or upgrade to one, that doesn’t mean there isn’t a place for other boiler types , including system boilers.

 What Is A System Boiler?

 A system boiler doesn’t work like a combi; it doesn’t heat hot water on demand.
 Instead, it fills up a cylinder.

 Although there’s an obvious disadvantage to having to find space to install a hot water cylinder, there are some major advantages too.